NodCaleb/MovieCatalog/README.md

 In order to run this solution you will need the following:
 - .Net 8.0 SDK installed on our system [more information here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - MS SQL Server compatible database engine (not included in the solution)
-- AWS account for logging to the AWS CloudWatch

 ## Installation and building
 1. Clone the repository